Bob Fioretti: Legal career

-Fioretti, a long-time civil rights lawyer, is currently a partner in the law firm Roth Fioretti LLC in Chicago, where he practices governmental law and complex litigation.
-He is a seasoned civil litigator and has litigated a wide variety of cases before federal and state administrative law judges as well as in the state and federal courts.
+Fioretti, a civil rights lawyer, is a partner in the law firm Roth Fioretti LLC in Chicago, where he practices governmental law and complex litigation.
+He has litigated cases before federal and state administrative law judges as well as in the state and federal courts.
 He is a former Senior Supervising Attorney of the General Litigation Division for the Corporation Counsel for the City of Chicago, working with Mayor Harold Washington during the time of Council Wars.
-While there, he was involved in more than 500 civil rights cases, and his personal trail experiences have led to over 100 state and federal verdicts and appellate court decisions.
-Bob has advised and represented many governmental units.
-He has been appointed in numerous cases as a Special Assistant Attorney General of Illinois and a Special Assistant State's Attorney.
+Fioretti has been appointed in numerous cases as a Special Assistant Attorney General of Illinois and a Special Assistant State's Attorney.

-Long before it was popular, Fioretti fought to free people of color wrongly accused of crimes they did not commit.
 In 2006 Fioretti was the attorney for LaFonso Rollins, a young African American sentenced to 75 years in jail for rape.
 Rollins had spent 11 years in prison before being exonerated in 2004 by DNA testing.
 He was awarded a $9 million settlement in a wrongful conviction lawsuit against the City of Chicago.

-He represented the family of Baby Tamia in the high-profile interstate adoption case that led to changes in Illinois adoption law.
-This high-profile adoption case spurred legislation in Illinois, providing sweeping protections for birth parents and established the state as a model for adoption reform.
+He represented the family of Baby Tamia in an interstate adoption case that led to changes in Illinois adoption law.
+This adoption case spurred legislation in Illinois, providing sweeping protections for birth parents and established the state as a model for adoption reform.
 Previously Illinois adoption law has been discriminatory against poor families of color involved in the adoption process.

+In 2022, Fioretti successfully represented Dolton, Illinois Mayor Tiffany Henyard in her lawsuit to block the certification of an attempted recall election against her.
+A Cook County Circuit Court judge ruled that it was improper to, on the same ballot, ask both whether the town should create a previously-nonexistent recall mechanism and whether it should use said mechanism to remove Henyard.

 Aldermanic career

-In 2007, Fioretti ran for Alderman of Chicago's 2nd Ward, challenging 14-year incumbent Madeline Haithcock.
+In 2007, Fioretti ran for Alderman of Chicago's 2nd ward, challenging 14-year incumbent Madeline Haithcock.
 He secured the most votes in the February primary and forced a run-off with Haithcock.
 In the run-off, Fioretti defeated Haithcock, by nearly a two-to-one margin.
 Fioretti took office on May 21, 2007.
 In 2011, Fioretti was re-elected to a second term.
 Following that election, Fioretti's colleagues. along with the Mayor, agreed to a re-districting map that left Fioretti with none of his original ward.
 Fioretti was one of only two Aldermen to so lose their ward.
 Fioretti subsequently chose to run for election as Mayor.

 Fioretti had come into conflict with mayor Rahm Emanuel many times, including over siding with a successful resistance to Emanuel's efforts to move the water fee exemption for some nonprofits and religious groups in the city's budget and unsuccessfully opposing the licensing of rideshare companies such as Uber and Lyft.